Stora Enso vs Smurfit Kappa

 Corporate Social Responsibility Initiatives

 Corporate social responsibility is another area where both Stora Enso and Smurfit Kappa excel.
 Both companies have a strong commitment to ethical business practices, human rights, and community involvement.
-Stora Enso has a number of social responsibility programs in place, including a partnership with the UN Global Compact and a focus on diversity and inclusion.
+Stora Enso has several social responsibility programs in place, including a partnership with the UN Global Compact and a focus on diversity and inclusion.
 Smurfit Kappa has been recognized for its efforts in promoting gender equality and its support of local communities through various initiatives.

-Smurfit Kappa has taken steps to reduce their environmental impact by implementing a circular economy model, which involves using recycled materials and minimizing waste.
+Smurfit Kappa has taken steps to reduce its environmental impact by implementing a circular economy model, which involves using recycled materials and minimizing waste.
 The company has also launched a program to support small and medium-sized enterprises in their supply chain, providing them with training and resources to improve their sustainability practices.

 Global Presence and Expansion Strategies